 Treating the whole child

 Doctor Bradshaw recognized early on that caring for children’s mental well-being is a critical part of their overall health.
-As a result, in 2014, she integrated Thrive Behavioral Health into her pediatric practice.
+As a result, in 2014, she integrated behavioral health into her pediatric practice.
 Mental health specialists, including therapists, counselors, case managers, a child psychologist and a child psychiatrist, are on-site to offer immediate help and support to families who need it.